d3-geomap/site/content/docs/map-properties.md

 #### svg

-The [d3.selection](https://github.com/mbostock/d3/wiki/Selections) for the map object.
+The [d3-selection](https://github.com/d3/d3-selection) for the map object.

-### d3.geomap.choropleth accesors
+### d3.choropleth accessors

-In addition to the accessors from d3.geomap, d3.geomap.choropleth objects provide the accessors listed below..
+In addition to the accessors from `d3.geomap`, `d3.choropleth` objects provide the accessors listed below..

 #### column - required

 The column from the CSV file that contains the values to be displayed on the map.
-You provide the appropriate column heading as a string value to the column method.
+You provide the appropriate column heading as a string value to the `column` method.

 #### colors - optional

 An array of color values.
-You can use [color brewer](http://colorbrewer2.org/) schemes available via the `colorbrewer` object, e. g. `colorbrewer.OrRd[9]` for a sequential orange-red scheme with 9 different color values, which is the default.
+A sequential orange-red scheme with 9 different color values is set by default.
+The [d3-scale-chromatic](https://github.com/d3/d3-scale-chromatic) package provides many other color scales you can use.

 #### domain - optional